kokoido/password-manager/README.md

 - `words.txt` - Your word list (you need to add this)
 - `passwords.db` - Gets created when you save your first password

-## License

-MIT or whatever.
-Use it however you want.
-Learn from it, break it, make it better.

 ## Author

 Built by sandman.